zyf540860996/element_fb/examples/docs/es/notification.md

       open1() {
         this.$notify({
           title: 'Custom Position',
-          message: 'I\'m at the top right corner'
+          message: "I'm at the top right corner"
         });
       },

       open2() {
         this.$notify({
           title: 'Custom Position',
-          message: 'I\'m at the bottom right corner',
+          message: "I'm at the bottom right corner",
           position: 'bottom-right'
         });
       },